 Instructions

-- Transfer to a cake mould (I used a shaped mould, 23cm diameter, although a normal cake tin is good) and bake in the oven for about 30-40 minutes or until golden and when a knife inserted comes out clean.
+- Pour the mixture into a bundt tin (23cm/9.5-inch), or a greased normal cake tin.
+Bake in the oven for about 30-40 minutes or until golden and when a knife inserted comes out clean.

 - Meanwhile, make the syrup: squeeze out the juice in a bowl via a strainer to sift out the pips then weigh the juice and sugar together in a saucepan.
 Stir over a medium heat until it thickens slightly for about 10 minutes.
 Remove from heat.

 - Cool the cake in the mould for about 10 minutes then take out of the tin and cool on a wire rack.
-Pour over the syrup all over the cake and decorate as you wish.
+Drizzle the syrup evenly, all over the cake.

 Notes